 - 1. Follow steps Step 1 through Step 5 of the Still Capture procedure above. - 2.
-Touch the Record data pad and enter a duration for the recording, in frames (Figure 193).
-You may want to specify a slightly greater duration and mark the in and out points precisely later.
+Touch the Capture Setup data pad and enter a duration for the recording in frames or select the Cont Record button for a continuos recording (refer to Figure 198 on page 281 for more information).

-Figure 193.
+Figure 219.
 Still Store Create Edit Menu, Recording Controls

-CAUTION Long duration recordings can uncache a lots of other Still Store material, and saving long recordings can fill the cache with locked items, making other Still Store material inaccessible.
-See Cache Management on page 284 for more information.
+CAUTION Long duration recordings can uncache a lot of other Still Store material, and saving long recordings can fill the cache with locked items, making other Still Store material inaccessible.